We would like to reassure you that we are closely monitoring the situation and working with the government and NHS.

 - Reduce our dependency on agency staff (planned reduction 49 whole time equivalents over two-year period) – including having conversations with our current agency workers to encourage them to take up permanent posts in Devon, and ensuring all opportunities are taken to recruit permanent staff via improved and wider spread advertising and implementing all the approaches in this strategy.

-Embedding a restorative practice (internal only) approach enables us to further embed strengths based practice which ensures that the voices of children, young people and their families are actively sought and heard, and inform all practice decisions and developments – to do this we need colleagues who are keen to learn, develop and stay with us.
+Embedding a restorative practice approach enables us to further embed strengths based practice which ensures that the voices of children, young people and their families are actively sought and heard, and inform all practice decisions and developments – to do this we need colleagues who are keen to learn, develop and stay with us.

 As part of our approach to recruitment and retention we will equip our social work workforce with the knowledge, skills and tools to work restoratively with families and will support and challenge them through effective leadership and management, in teams where high ambitions and expectations are held for all children, young people and the workers themselves.